 - What are the steps to a great annual plan?

-- How to nail the annual planning process?
+- How to nail the annual budgeting process?

-- How to do the annual planning in 2 weeks, not 4 months
+- How to do the annual budgeting in 2 weeks, not 4 months

 The electronic templates include:

 - Scoping document for implementing quarterly rolling forecasting in a planning tool